royalgraphx/qemu-sideswipe/docs/tools/qemu-nbd.rst

 .. program:: qemu-nbd

-*filename* is a disk image filename, or a set of block driver options if :option:`--image-opts` is specified.
+*filename* is a disk image filename, or a set of block driver options if ``--image-opts`` is specified.

 *dev* is an NBD device.

-.. option:: --object type,id=ID,...
+.. option:: --object type,id=ID,...props...

   Define a new instance of the *type* object class identified by *ID*.
   See the :manpage:`qemu(1)` manual page for full details of the properties supported.
-The common object types that it makes sense to define are the ``secret`` object, which is used to supply passwords and/or encryption keys, and the ``tls-creds`` object, which is used to supply TLS credentials for the ``qemu-nbd`` server or client.
+The common object types that it makes sense to define are the ``secret`` object, which is used to supply passwords and/or encryption keys, and the ``tls-creds`` object, which is used to supply TLS credentials for the qemu-nbd server or client.

 .. option:: -p, --port=PORT